LittleCodingFox/StaticWiki/README.md

 Current Page Title will have `_`'s replaced with spaces, so a page like `Page_Sample` will become `Page Sample`.

 Categories can be added to a page by adding the `[categories]` tag at the start of the page.
 For example, `[categories]Sample, Markdown[/categories]`.
-Additionally, you can create category pages in your sources (with their name in form of `Category_name`) to add some content to your category page.
+Additionally, you can create category pages in your sources (with their name in the form of `Category_name`) to add some content to your category page.

+Pages can have a custom title by adding using the `[title]` tag.
+For example, `[title]My title[/title}`.

 Special sections in themes are: